22 June 2018Add to My Folder

 Rated 4/5 from 1 rating (Write a review)

 Choose an area of your room that gets the most sun.
 Drape bright yellow fabric over any tables, cupboards and shelves.
 Collect postcards or pictures of sunny scenes cut out from magazines and holiday brochures.
 Display storybooks with a related ‘sun’ or ‘sunshine’ theme, for example, Little Miss Sunshine by Roger Hargreaves (Egmont).
-Find some jolly children’s songs, such as ‘The Sun Has Got His Hat On’, and make these available for the children to listen to when they are in the sunshine area.
+Find some jolly children’s songs, such as ‘The Sun Has Got His Hat On’ or ‘Thank you Mr Sun’ and make these available for the children to listen to when they are in the sunshine area.

 Provide a variety of dressing-up clothes, accessories and props for role play about sunny days.
 Talk to the children about activities that we can do on sunny days, for example, play outside.
 Invite them to share their own experiences with the group.